-I don’t know all the bugs by heart, but for my birthday I asked for a book with all of them in it.
-Determining which bug is what is also one of the relaxing advantages of macro photography for me.
+I don’t know all the bugs by heart, but I asked for a book for my birthday with all of them in it.
+Determining which bug is which also one of the relaxing advantages of macro photography for me.

 You get time to think